Notes on Daniel

-But a commander will put a stop to his scorn against him: The "commander" (Heb. qasin) was none other than the Roman General Lucius Cornelius Scipio Asiaticus, the brother of the Publius Cornelius Scipio Africanus, who had brilliantly defeated Hannibal at the Battle of Zama back in 202 B.C.
+But a commander: The "commander" (Heb. qasin) was none other than the Roman General Lucius Cornelius Scipio Asiaticus, the brother of the Publius Cornelius Scipio Africanus, who had brilliantly defeated Hannibal at the Battle of Zama back in 202 B.C.
 The Romans joined their Greek allies to overwhelm the Seleucid command post at Thermopylae: the historic battle site of the Persian War in 480 B.C.
 As a result of this setback, Antiochus had to withdraw to Asia Minor in 191, especially since his navy was beaten in several engagements with the Roman fleet.
 During the winter of 190-189, the Roman troops followed him across to Asia and finally met him in a pitched battle at Magnesia, west of Sardis.
 Although Antiochus had an army of seventy thousand at his disposal to confront the Roman force of thirty thousand, he was badly defeated.
 Thus his scorn, Heb. herpah, reproach or taunt (BDB 357), of the Romans met with disaster.

 moreover, he will repay him for his scorn: After the Roman commander compelled Antiochus to surrender, the commander dictated severe peace terms, which were included in the Treaty of Apamea, signed in 188.
 Antiochus was compelled to surrender not only all claims to Europe but also the greater part of Asia Minor as well; his boundary was to be the Taurus Range.
 Furthermore, he had to surrender his entire elephant brigade, all his navy, and twenty selected hostages.
 Finally he was obliged to pay an indemnity of fifteen thousand or twenty thousand talents over a period of several years.
 Antiochus' second son, who was named after him, was among the twenty hostages taken to Rome, where he spent the formative years of his life.
 He later became the dreaded persecutor of the Jews, Antiochus Epiphanes (Archer).